HoanNguyen92/HoanNguyen92.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a postdoctoral researcher at [Johann Radon Institute for Computational and Applied Mathematics](https://www.oeaw.ac.at/ricam/) (RICAM), working on machine learning research.
+I am currently a postdoctoral researcher at [Centre de Recherche en Automatique de Nancy](https://www.cran.univ-lorraine.fr/en/) (CRAN), working on machine learning research.

-My research interests are Domain Adaptation, Machine Learning, Learning Theory, and Inverse Problems.
+My research interests are in Machine Learning, especially in Learning Theory and Kernel Methods.

 Previously, I was a PhD student at [Johannes Kepler University](https://www.jku.at/) and RICAM, advised by [Prof. Dr. Sergei Pereverzyev](https://www.oeaw.ac.at/ricam/staff/sergei-pereverzyev), [Priv.-Doz.
 Dr. Bernhard Moser](https://www.scch.at/team/bernhard.moser), and [Dr. Werner Zellinger](https://www.oeaw.ac.at/ricam/staff/werner-zellinger).
 My PhD research focused on analyzing the use of general regularization schemes in the scenario of unsupervised domain adaptation under the so-called covariate shift assumption.